VirtualFlyBrain/VFB2/content/en/docs/Data/stages.md

 | Pupa | 2 |
 | Adult | 170 |

-**How this was built.** VFB does not currently record a structured "stage" field on dataset entities — this table was compiled by hand from each dataset's name, description and publication, cross-checked against a more reliable structured signal where one
-exists: which [template](/docs/data/templates/) a dataset's images are registered to.
+**How this was built.** This table was compiled from each dataset's name, description and publication, cross-checked against a structured signal where one exists: which [template](/docs/data/templates/) a dataset's images are registered to.
 Registration is stage-specific — the L1 CNS template (`Seymour`, VFB\_00050000) only ever receives first-instar larval images, the L3 CNS template (`Wood2018`, VFB\_00049000) only third-instar images — so a dataset's `AlignedDatasets` membership on those templates is firmer evidence than its name.
 That check changed three classifications from the first, label-only pass: the `TrumanWood2018`/`TrumanWood2018public` Truman Larval Flip-Out Collection and `SplitMeissner2024` are all registered to the L3 template rather than an unspecified larval stage or, in Meissner's case, no stage at all.
-This is a documentation convenience, not a data-model change — nothing here is queryable from the API.
-A dataset missing from a future data release, or one whose stage was misjudged, should be corrected here directly; if VFB's data model gains a real structured stage field later, this page should be regenerated from it instead of maintained by hand.
+Stage labels are being added to the dataset entities themselves in the current data release; once those are through, this page should be regenerated from them rather than maintained by hand.
+Until then, a dataset missing from a future release, or one whose stage was misjudged, should be corrected here directly.

 ## Embryo